sauloviniciust/sauloviniciust-english/README.md

 ### About me
 I started my full-stack development journey in January 2023 at Coderhouse school.
 I have a background in HTML and CSS, and am continually improving my skills in this area.
 I'm currently taking a JavaScript course and I'm really enjoying exploring this domain.

-At the same time, I have web development projects that help me improve my skills, and keep me more and more confident with html and css development.
-I am currently working on my personal pages, which involve my project as an electronic music producer and sound designer.
+At the same time, I have web development projects that help me to learn and improve my skills, and keep me more and more confident with Front-end development.
+I am currently working on personal pages like <a href="https://devsaulo.vercel.app" target="_blank" rel="noreferrer">Portfolio</a>, <a href="https://bloogr.vercel.app" target="_blank" rel="noreferrer">Blog</a>, <a href="https://bodylife.vercel.app" target="_blank" rel="noreferrer">Shop</a>, and another models of aplications.

 In the design area, I have experience working for electronic music parties and psychedelic designs for products such as visual identity, flyers, glasses, tickets, and t-shirts.
 I was also involved in digital video creation and editing projects for publicizing events and artists, as well as after movies of artist presentations and events in general.